 Located on the edge of what was once the London Aerodrome and then RAF Hendon, the 8-hectare site boasts close ties with aviation history.
-Despite that rich heritage, the RAF Museum needed to reconnect with its local community and the wider public as traditional audiences shrink, and as major new housing developments in the surrounding area become home to a younger, more diverse population.
+Despite that rich heritage, the RAF Museum needed to reconnect with its local community and the wider public as traditional audiences shrink and major new housing developments in the surrounding area become home to a younger, more diverse population.

-An ambition to create a high quality public realm informed our approach to the brief and transformation of the site as a whole.
+An ambition to create a high-quality public realm informed our approach to the brief and transformation of the site as a whole.

 A circular ‘taxiway’ connects all exhibition spaces and facilities, encouraging visitors to explore independently and in their own time.
 A strong emphasis is placed on accessibility, with flat, clearly defined pathways making navigation simple and intuitive.

-Nestled amongst the green space, our largest architectural intervention is the refurbishment of a large-span, single roof Hangar from the 1970s, that has been repurposed as the museum’s new entrance, main galleries and visitor centre.
+Nestled amongst the green space, our largest architectural intervention is the refurbishment of a large-span, single-roof hangar from the 1970s that has been repurposed as the museum’s new entrance, main galleries, and visitor centre.

-While the aluminium clad exterior retains its simple industrial appearance, a new entrance has been introduced as a 40-metre-long cantilevered roof canopy.
+While the aluminium-clad exterior retains its simple industrial appearance, a new entrance has been introduced as a 40-metre-long cantilevered roof canopy.
 Offering shelter to visiting crowds and a welcome and orientation point for all users, the aerofoil-like roof hints at the drama within.

 Maggie Appleton MBE, Chief Executive Officer, RAF Museum